misiektoja/spotify_monitor/docs/usage.md

 spotify_monitor <spotify_user_uri_id> -a
 ```

-To be informed when a user gets inactive:
+To send an email when a user becomes inactive:

 - set `INACTIVE_NOTIFICATION` to `True`
 - or use the `-i` flag